ISA-tools/isa-specs/source/abstract-model.rst

 An Ontology Source SHOULD record the following:

 :Name: The name of the source of a term; i.e. the source controlled vocabulary or ontology.
-These names will be used in all corresponding Term Source REF fields that occur elsewhere.
+These names will be used to reference the Ontology Source from an Ontology Annotation.
 :File: A file name or a URI of an official resource.
 :Version: The version number of the Term Source to support terms tracking.
 :Description: Use for disambiguating resources when homologous prefixes have been used.

+Unit
+====
+Units are used to classify dimensional data, and used accordingly with relevant values.
+A Unit SHOULD be implemented as an Ontology Annotation.

 Publication
 ===========